Familial hypercholesterolemia: Mutation analysis

-On the basis of the isolated high LDL and clinical criteria (which differ by country), genetic testing for LDL receptor mutations and ApoB mutations can be performed.
+On the basis of the isolated high LDL and clinical criteria (which differ by country), genetic testing for LDL receptor mutations, ApoB mutations, and PCSK9 can be performed.
 Mutations are detected in between 50 and 80% of cases; those without a mutation often have higher triglyceride levels and may in fact have other causes for their high cholesterol, such as combined hyperlipidemia due to metabolic syndrome.

 Differential diagnosis

 FH needs to be distinguished from familial combined hyperlipidemia and polygenic hypercholesterolemia.
 Lipid levels and the presence of xanthomata can confirm the diagnosis.
 Sitosterolemia and cerebrotendineous xanthomatosis are two rare conditions that can also present with premature atherosclerosis and xanthomas.
-The latter condition can also involve neurological or psychiatric manifestations, cataracts, diarrhea and skeletal abnormalities.
+Generally, cholesterol measurement will not differentiate patients with FH and sitosterolemia, in which the plant stanol is accumulated instead of animal-source cholesterol.
+The treatment of the condition is highly effective with a class of lipid-lowering agents: Ezetimibe.
+Polygenic hypercholesterolemia can also involve neurological or psychiatric manifestations, cataracts, diarrhea and skeletal abnormalities.
+This condition does not have increased blood cholesterol but the accumulation of cholesterol derivative in the tendon can mimic FH.

 Genetics

-The most common genetic defects in FH are LDLR mutations (prevalence 1 in 250, depending on the population), ApoB mutations (prevalence 1 in 1000), PCSK9 mutations (less than 1 in 2500) and LDLRAP1.
+The most common genetic defects in FH are LDLR loss of function mutations (prevalence 1 in 250, depending on the population), ApoB loss of function mutations (prevalence 1 in 1000), PCSK9 gain of function mutations (less than 1 in 2500) and LDLRAP1.
 The related disease sitosterolemia, which has many similarities with FH and also features cholesterol accumulation in tissues, is due to ABCG5 and ABCG8 mutations.

 LDL receptor

 The LDL receptor gene is located on the short arm of chromosome 19 (19p13.1-13.3).
 It comprises 18 exons and spans 45 kb, and the protein gene product contains 839 amino acids in mature form.
 A single abnormal copy (heterozygote) of FH causes cardiovascular disease by the age of 50 in about 40% of cases.
 Having two abnormal copies (homozygote) causes accelerated atherosclerosis in childhood, including its complications.
-The plasma LDL levels are inversely related to the activity of LDL receptor (LDLR).
+The plasma LDL levels are inversely related to the activity of the LDL receptor (LDLR).
 Homozygotes have LDLR activity of less than 2%, while heterozygotes have defective LDL processing with receptor activity being 2–25%, depending on the nature of the mutation.
 Over 1000 different mutations are known.

 There are five major classes of FH due to LDLR mutations: